undp/satlomas-back/README.md

-# GeoLomas backend
+# SatLomas backend

-This is the repository for GeoLomas platform backend, which contains the REST API and background jobs.
+This is the repository for SatLomas platform backend, which contains the REST API and background jobs.